Poetism: Influence

 Compare to the discipline, order and a practical outlook that Constructivism required, the stance of Poetism was the freedom of creative imagination and the carefree release of all human senses.
 As a practice, Poetism has shifted its emphasis away from workshops and ateliers onto the practical experiences and beauties of life.

 The Poetist setting free of art from the museums and cathedrals led not only onto the streets, into the city, but also into modern life.
 Thus, the new beauty of Poetism led straight forward to urban areas, which was developed under the support of Constructivism, conveying the aesthetic virtue pledged by the implementation of Constructivism of the style of the present.

 Poetism freed the words from their inherent meanings, grammatical rules and visual representations in writing.
 It recombined these factors in unconventionally ways and played them innovatively against each other.
-The reason why poetism was so influential is because of its free and witty play with the words and their forms and how they were mixed up not in a groovelike way as any other form with the grammar restriction.
+Poetism's influence can be traced to its word play, lack of grammatical restrictions and its free nature.